openthread/ot-docs/site/en/reference/cli/concepts/netdata.md

 ## Debugging & diagnostics

-### `full` commands
+Network Data has a limited size of 254 bytes.
+If Border Routers keep adding entries (for example, prefixes, routes, or service entries) to Network Data it can get full.
+When this happens, new requests from a Border Router to add new items will be rejected or ignored by the leader.
+The leader does not necessarily signal the rejection to the Border Router so the Border Router may not immediately realize that Network Data is getting full.

-The `full` commands report the flag status or reset the flag tracking whether the "net data full" callback has been invoked.
-The callback API allows users to be notified when Thread Network Data is full and can be used to take action, such as removing service entries.
+However, there is a method to detect when Network Data is getting full mplemented on both Border Routers and the leader.
+This method uses a callback API mechanism and allows users to be notified when Network Data is full.
+The callback can be used to take action, such as removing stale prefixes or service entries.
+The `netdata full` CLI command implements this callback mechanism in the CLI.

-This command requires OPENTHREAD_CONFIG_BORDER_ROUTER_SIGNAL_NETWORK_DATA_FULL.

-### `length` and `maxlength` commands

-The `length` command gets the current length of Thread Network Data, reported as number of bytes. `maxlength` commands gets the maximum observed length, or resets the tracked maximum length.
-These are convenience commands provided to make debugging easier.
-For example, `netdata length` returns the same information as `netdata show -x`.
+For the typical use cases of Thread, it is unlikely that Network Data will get full, even in the scenario where there are many Border Routers and they all are adding route prefixes.
+It is technically possible however for Network Data to get full, however this is often due to misconfiguration or an issue on the Border Router.
+The `netdata length` and `netdata maxlength` commands can help debug Network Data full errors. `length` gets the current length of Network Data, reported as bytes and `maxlength` gets the maximum observed length and can also reset the tracked maximum length.

 ## License